 It would be a prototypically cool and scrappy founding story, except that 2 (now 3) years later, that’s still all Substack is.

 They’ve ventured into fellowships and legal support, but it’s difficult to get through the claim “to accelerate the advent of this new media economy, we’ll build increasingly powerful tools to help readers” without feeling cynical.
 It’s been a year.
-They have 44 employees.
-They raised $15,000,000.
+They have ~~44~~17 employees.
+[Edit 29Nov 2020: I(Divinity Studies) was confused by their Linkedin] They raised $15,000,000.
 Name literally one “powerful tool” built for readers.

 (The candidates are Import from Twitter, and a poorly designed share modal.)